msterhuj/tpFastApi/README.md

 ### Bonus 5 points

 - [ ] 1 point: api test with postman
-- [ ] 1 point: web interface with framework of your choice
+- [ ] 1 point: web interface with framework of your choice (waaa la flemme)
 - [x] 1 point: Store password hashed
-- [ ] 1 point: Documentation for how to set up the project
+- [x] 1 point: Documentation for how to set up the project
-- [ ] 1 point: Use real database (PostgresSQL, MySQL) and not SQLite
+- [x] 1 point: Use real database (PostgresSQL, MySQL) and not SQLite